 Hobby Blogger Hosting Costs: $2.95/mo

 WordPress is 100% free content management system (CMS) to use for managing the content on your blog, so the only thing you’ll need to pay for is hosting.
+This guide also covers some of the basics in more depth: how much does web hosting cost?

 When it comes to getting your blog hosted on a budget, Bluehost is what I recommend.
 They also come highly recommended by the makers of WordPress themselves, and they’ve built their business around offering reliable, inexpensive hosting plans to new bloggers.